Libensemble/libensemble/docs/tutorials/forces_gpu_tutorial.rst

         return output

-    The above code will assign a GPU to each worker on CUDA capable systems, so long as the number of workers is chosen to fit the resources.
+    The above code will assign a GPU to each worker on CUDA-capable systems, so long as the number of workers is chosen to fit the resources.

     If you want to have one rank with multiple GPUs, then change source lines 30/31